 9.4.1 Compatible

-9.4.1.1 Parsing
+9.4.1.1 Void

-4.1.1 Parsingi.41i.424Where ICT is a web page, it shall satisfy .
+Note: Earlier versions of the present document referenced the 4.1.1 Parsing success criterion from WCAG 2.0 [i.41] and WCAG 2.1 [i.42].
+In WCAG 2.2 [4], this criterion has been removed, because the accessibility problems it was intended to prevent "either no longer exist or are addressed by other criteria".

 9.4.1.2 Name, role, value

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 4.1.2 Name, Role, Value.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 4.1.2 Name, Role, Value.

 9.4.1.3 Status messages

-Where ICT is a web pageweb page, it shall satisfy WCAG 2.2 Success Criterion 4.1.3 Status Messages.
+Where ICT is, or includes, a web page, the web page shall satisfy WCAG 2.2 Success Criterion 4.1.3 Status Messages.

-9.5 WCAG 2.1 AAA Success Criteria
+9.5 WCAG 2.2 AAA Success Criteria (informative)

 In addition to the Level AA success criteria, included in clauses 9.1 to 9.4, the Web Content Accessibility Guidelines include success criteria for Level AAA.
 These are listed in Table 9.1.
-Web authors and procurement accessibility specialists are encouraged to consider the WCAG 2.1 Level AAA success criteria that, when it is possible to apply them, may provide access beyond that required in the present document.
+Web authors and procurement accessibility specialists are encouraged to consider the WCAG 2.2 Level AAA success criteria that, when it is possible to apply them, may provide access beyond that required in the present document.